Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Is it bad to sleep on your stomach when pregnant?

-Sleeping on your stomach during pregnancy isn’t necessarily bad, but it can be uncomfortable as your belly grows.
+Stomach sleeping may feel okay early on in your pregnancy, but this can become increasingly uncomfortable the further along you are.
 Instead, try sleeping on your left side with a pregnancy pillow for added comfort.
 Not only will this decrease pressure on your spine, but it can improve circulation for the health of you and your baby.3

 Why is it bad to sleep on your stomach?

 Sleeping on your stomach is bad for several reasons.
-First, it can put added strain on your lower back and neck by misaligning your spine.
+First, it can put your spine in a poor posture and create added strain on your lower back and neck.
 Second, it can be uncomfortable for pregnant people as they progress in their pregnancies.
-Lastly, when your face is pressed up against your pillow, this could lead to more facial wrinkles and acne breakouts.
+Lastly, when your face is pressed up against your pillow, this could lead to more facial wrinkles and acne breakouts.1

 Jill Zwarensteyn